RaulPPelaez/cycles/docs/source/index.rst

 .. warning::

-   There is a bug in the latest SFML package for linux.
+   There is a bug in the latest SFML package for linux (WSL in Windows included).
 Fixing it requires to manually create a missing symlink to libudev:

    .. code-block:: bash